 It is an honor to welcome you to Collegiate School.
-I myself am also new to Collegiate, having started my tenure on July 1st.
-Like those who are starting to explore our school as a place for your family or a place to work, I, too, am in the process of learning more about the oldest school in the country and what distinguishes it from other excellent educational options in New York City.
+I myself am relatively new to Collegiate, having started my tenure in mid-2020.
+Like those who are starting to explore our school as a place for your family or a place to work, I, too, took time to learn more about the oldest school in the country and what distinguishes it from other excellent educational options in New York City.

-Given the extraordinary times we are in and the challenges related to opening schools this fall, I have already engaged in a crash course in all things Collegiate.
-That is to say, I have had the pleasure of spending significant time with the people who make the school what it is and have been collaborating extensively with faculty, administrators, and trustees far sooner than a new Head of School normally would during a transition.
+Over the past year, I have engaged in a crash course in all things Collegiate.
+That is to say, I have had the pleasure of spending significant time with the people who make the school what it is and have been grateful to work extensively with faculty, administrators, and trustees throughout these unique times.
 While there is still more for me to learn, I share these observations now, which will hopefully compel you to look further.

 The people here love Collegiate, speak of it with passion, and are dedicated to ensuring the excellence of our academic program.
 Like any great institution, Collegiate balances a respect for its past with the need to always improve, reinvent, and reimagine.
 The discussions we have already started about how we can be even better are driven by a deep commitment to providing the finest possible education to our students.
 Collegiate students will work hard, engage deeply with their courses, and build essential skills and habits for a lifetime of learning.